ezzing/3DLayout-documentation/1-Introduction.md

 <div class="page-break"></div>
 ## Canvas Area

-In the canvas area you can see the satellite view and three diferent sets of elements, the **buildings index** on the left side, the **main options buttons** on the top, and the **control buttons** on the bottom-right corner.
+In the canvas area you can see the satellite view and three different sets of elements: the **buildings index** on the left side, the **main options buttons** on the top, and the **control buttons** on the bottom-right corner.

 <img class="w100" src="./layout-doc-imgs/canvas.jpg" alt="canvas" />